Trumpeter + Producer | Vancouver, BC

-Based in Vancouver, Malcolm is an international touring artist, music educator and producer with TrebleFive Records, a music label he co-founded in 2010.
-He has performed with an impressive array of artists including latin jazz legend Chucho Valdez, Noel Gallagher of Oasis, R&B Hall of Fame singer Dutch Robinson, Polaris-prize winning band Patrick Watson and salsa superstar Jimmy Bosch.
+Based on the west coast, Malcolm is an international touring and recording artist who has performed with an impressive array of artists including latin jazz legend Chucho Valdez, Noel Gallagher of Oasis, R&B Hall of Fame singer Dutch Robinson, Polaris-prize winning band Patrick Watson and salsa superstar Jimmy Bosch.
 He’s played for international audiences at the 2010 Vancouver Olympic Games, and for world figures including the Dalai Lama, Reverend Desmond Tutu and Shirin Ebadi.

 Malcolm is featured annually with his groups in concerts across Canada and abroad, recent highlights include performances in Hong Kong, Mexico City, Holland and Hawaii.
 He is a regular performer at the Vancouver International Jazz Festival, the Whistler Music Festival, and the Harmony Arts Festival.

 As an educator, he is an in-demand adjudicator, clinician and pedagogue.
 From 2005-15, he served as director of brass at the award-winning West Vancouver Youth Band, and currently holds faculty positions at the annual Sun Peaks Music Festival, and the Whistler Music Festival.
 He has a Masters degree in ethnomusicology from the University of British Columbia, studied privately in New York and San Francisco, and has led workshops and master classes in Canada and Asia.

 Malcolm is a Stomvi Brass Performing Artist and endorsed by AMT Microphones and Matterhorn Music.
 Follow him on Facebook, Twitter and Instagram